 where

 and a similar, again second-order, recurrence with respect to the parameter~$n$.
-We f\/ind that $T(i,n)$ is not a hypergeometric term, so Zeilberger's algorithm cannot be applied to perform the summation with respect to~$i$.
+We find that $T(i,n)$ is not a hypergeometric term, so Zeilberger's algorithm cannot be applied to perform the summation with respect to~$i$.
 Instead, we use its generalization, Chyzak's algorithm~\cite{Chyzak00}.
-It computes the two f\/irst-order recurrences
+It computes the two first-order recurrences

 and

 from which the closed-form evaluation readily follows.

 Our second example is the reduction of a double sum to a single sum (the problem arose in an integral over the compact group ${\rm Sp}(2)$~\cite{Dunkl07}).
 For $( \alpha_{1},\alpha_{2},\alpha_{3},\alpha_{4}) \in \mathbb{N}_{0}^{4}$ such that $\alpha_{1}\equiv\alpha_{2}\equiv\alpha _{3}\equiv\alpha_{4}\operatorname{mod}2$ (all even or all odd), let